atm-bankomat/i-forgot/README.md

 # @atomist/automation-client-samples

-This repository contains a couple examples of command and event handlers as well as ingestors for the Atomist API.
+This repository contains sample code demonstrating use of the Atomist API.
+You will find examples illustrating command handlers, event handlers, and ingestors.

 It uses the [`@atomist/automation-client`](https://github.com/atomist/automation-client-ts) node module to implement a local client that connects to the Atomist API.